markmi/acpphint/README.md

   \*_thread_creation_untimed\*.txt data files to what is generated, an addition vs. the original \*_thread\*.txt named files.

+- 2024-Jan-26: adjust a \*.gp file's details.

+Additions (2024-Jan-26)
+- Add 2 RPi5 FreeBSD makefile.\* 's.
+Add the RPi5-FBSD/ example
+  data directory and the contained prelimiary cpulockdown \*.txt files.
+Add 2 \*.gp files that involve use of the RPi5 \*.txt files.

 ###### [0.1.37] 2023-Dec-13/14       . . .
 202?-???-?? (final)
 Additions
 - Add a \*.pg file for comparing/contrasting using 8 threads